SciencesPoDRIS/iamassaccess/README.md

 The first line has to be the list of the metadata keys (called headers).

 The first column has to be the identifiers of the Internet Archive items.
+Thi sidentifier has to be unique on Internet Archive (strange but real).

 For the "subject" metadata key, multiple values have to be separated by a semicolon `;`.